-Bristol’s first aeronautical venture was the Zodiac, built under licence from Societe Zodiac although it was hugely unsuccessful due to insufficient power and poor wing design.
+Bristol Aeroplane Company's first aeronautical venture was the Zodiac, built under licence from Société Zodiac although it was hugely unsuccessful due to insufficient power and poor wing design.

 In fact, when the aircraft arrived at Brooklands it could only manage a single 'hop' and it was immediately abandoned.
 Luckily, the aircraft had been sold with a 'guarantee to fly' and Sir George White (Founder of Bristol Aeroplane Company) managed to get his 15,000 francs compensation back from Zodiac.

 Thankfully, the fiasco with the Zodiac had not diminished industrialist Sir George White’s interest in aeroplanes and the company investigated taking on a licence from Farman.
-Despite initial proposals, it was discovered that negotiations were underway with what was to become The Aircraft Company (later known as AIRCO and eventually the De Havilland Aircraft Co Ltd).
+Despite initial proposals, it was discovered that negotiations were underway with London-based Aircraft Manufacturing Company (Airco).

-Bristol's Chief Engineer (GH Challenger) then set about designing a similar aircraft, based primarily on the published Farman data, and partly on the abandoned Zodiac design.
+Bristol Aeroplane Company Chief Engineer (GH Challenger) set about designing a similar aircraft, based primarily on the published Farman data, and partly on the abandoned Zodiac design.
 With the drawings created in little over a week, 20 examples immediately went into production at Filton.

-Boxkites were exported to countries around the world including Australia, New Zealand and India with production reaching a rate of two per week.
+Bristol Boxkites were exported to countries around the world including Australia, New Zealand and India, with production reaching a rate of two per week.
 In the event, a total of 78 Boxkite were built, making the type one of the most successful early British designs.

-With the skies darkening under the threat of war, some 400 Filton employees were recalled from their holidays in the summer of 1914 to concentrate their efforts on the production of the Bristol Scout and Bristol Fighter.
-Meanwhile, the Boxkite still played its part as it was the first aircraft laid down for production at the Brislington Factory, operated by the Bristol Tramways and Carriage Company.
+With the skies darkening under the threat of war, some 400 Filton employees were recalled from their holidays in the summer of 1914, to concentrate their efforts on the production of the Bristol Scout and Bristol Fighter.

-The final Boxkites were built at Brislington and it was not until the autumn of 1915 that the final Boxkite was retired from service.
+The final Bristol Boxkites were built at Brislington and it was not until the autumn of 1915, that the final Bristol Boxkite was retired from service.

-Three replica Boxkites were built by FG Miles for the film 'Those Magnificent Men in Their Flying Machines', one of which still flies regularly at The Shuttleworth Trust, Old Warden, Bedfordshire.
+Three replica Bristol Boxkites were built by F.G.
+Miles for the film 'Those Magnificent Men in Their Flying Machines', one of which still flies regularly at The Shuttleworth Trust, Old Warden, Bedfordshire.

 |Standard Boxkite model|